ashenBlade/postgres-dev-helper/README.md

 ## Release Notes

+## 1.13.0

+Add some more array special members.

+`typedefs` setting now accepts additional custom `typedefs.list` files which will be just added to result (it's not final `typedefs.list` file anymore).

+If `pg_bsd_indent` must be build, then `pg_config` path is searched in `src/tools/pgindent` instead of asking user to enter full path to it.

+Cached `typedefs.list` file now stored in `.vscode` directory instead of global `/tmp`.

+Add command `Find custom typedefs.list in repository` to quickly find `typedefs.list` files in repository.

 ## 1.12.1

 Improve performance by caching current context properties, i.e. if it is safe to call `palloc`, etc...